urban-tep/DDF-SDD/source/architecture/bc-pc/ProcessingandIngestionControl.rst

  * to control bulk production, i.e. to submit all requests required to fulfil a larger processing task, with configured concurrency
  * to recover from errors and resume production, retrying the failed step
  * to publish results by placing them in the staging area of Online Data Access and by providing a catalogue entry to the Portal Catalogue.
- * to generate and upload processing reports with information on users and used resources, such as CPU hours, input data size, and storage capacity
+ * to automatically generate and upload processing reports with information on users and used resources, such as CPU hours, input data size, and storage capacity

 The processing itself is performed by YARN Scheduling and Processing.